ManishSen/salesken/README.md

 				  "status": "COMPLETE"
 				}

-# Test coverage is 86% , See file : TrivagoCaseStudyCodeCoverage.png
+# Test coverage is 86%